 Once when I was invited to the Country Club in a nearby town for a Bridge party luncheon, the meal was just OK, nothing special.
 While my table was lively with conversation, I was concentrating on my food.
 The broccoli was bright green except for one long fat white worm.
 He was well done.
 I just moved him over to the side and didn’t say anything.
 I have raised gardens and know that a worm can get on the vegetables, you just knock them off and forget it.
 Anyway, someone at the table asked me a question and I lack some of the social graces and my nerves took over while I tried to think of something to say.
 After the talk moved on to another person, I relaxed but the next thing I noticed was the worm was gone.
 Yes, I had eaten it.

 This landscape is 24″x36″ and has always been my favorite size to paint, it is the right proportion.
 It works well on a wall above a fireplace or over a large piece of furniture.
 This size canvas takes about four days to paint, with a couple of days drying time in between.
-I have always kept three paintings going at once, that way when I have gone as far as I need to on one, I can let it dry while I work on another one.
+I always kept three paintings going at once, that way when I had gone as far as I need to on one, I let it dry while I worked on another one.
 Painting wet on wet ends up a dull grey picture, bright highlights will pop out if the paint under it is dry.
 I have never used an easel, it is awkward and makes my arm tired.
 I had rather stand over the canvas with it lying flat on the table or sit with it propped up in my lap.
 When paintings were finished, Dan framed them for me.
 A salesman came twice a year from Brownwood to show me the samples.
 They have beautiful ready made frames with elaborately finished corners.
 Even a small 5″x7″ painting in one of these frames turns it into something special.